MD Course Descriptions | NYU Grossman Long Island School of Medicine | NYU Langone Health

 Morphology of Medicine: Anatomy, Histology, Pathology, and Radiology

 Studying the morphology of medicine is similar to acquiring a new language—students literally learn thousands of new words throughout the course.
 Instructors use both regional and systemic approaches to teach the structures of anatomy and their relationships to one another and to describe the major systems of the body.
-Success comes from understanding medical terminology, visualizing the structures of disease three dimensionally, and applying this knowledge to solve clinical problems.
+Success comes from understanding medical terminology, visualizing the structures of disease in three dimensions, and applying this knowledge to solve clinical problems.

-We offer the following clerkships:
+We require the following clerkship rotations:

 Pediatric Clerkship